LiuGangKingston/FORTRAN-CSV-TIKZ/README.md

 are outputted to the "iterated.alldata.csv" file, including those which were already outputted into previous CSV files.

-In version 2.2, modules are restructed and more routines are added.
+In version 2.2, modules are reconstructed with more routines being added.
 The new routines make it easy to split a large amount of data then output them into a group of CSV files, and another large amount of data into another group of CSV files, and another another, unlimited.
-Hope this may be helpful to reduce hardware memory requirement, supposing data can be used part by part during Latex file being processed.
+Hope this is helpful to reduce hardware memory requirement, supposing data can be used part by part during Latex file being processed.
 As an example, it may be done as:

     integer :: i, u, groupnumber, startingunitforsplitfiles, datalinesineachfile, startingline, totallines double precision :: manydoubleprecisionvariables